 G.R.A.D.
-Office assists students by processing degree audits, graduation applications, evaluating transfer credit, preparing the program for the graduation ceremony, printing and mailing diplomas, providing career guidance and degree advisement, and more.
+Office assists students by processing degree audits, graduation applications, evaluating transfer credit, preparing the program for the graduation ceremony, printing and mailing diplomas, providing degree program guidance and advisement, and more.
+The G.R.A.D.
+Center also serves as the office of diversity for the campus.
 Please feel free to make an appointment for assistance with career guidance, degree advisement, or assistance with selecting a major.
 We are located in the Student Services Building, Room 106.

 G.R.A.D.
 Office Hours of Operation: